CsatiZoltan/CristalX/docs/source/algorithms.md

-Going back to the first configuration in the beginning of this section, Algorithm 1 or Algorithm 2 gives the following branch-grain connectivities.
+Going back to the first configuration in the beginning of this section, the algorithm gives the following branch-grain connectivities.

 ```math
 \bar{1} &: [\mathrm{I}] \\